 This FAQ pertains to the Nano series, which includes models 2, 2+ and 3.
-If you have a question about the NESDR series in general, or about another model, click on the appropriate FAQ on the left!
+If you have a question about a different product, click on the appropriate FAQ on the left!

 What are the differences between the Nano 2, 2+ and 3?